 Micro Machining Process (MMP) is a mechanical-physical-chemical surface treatment applied to items placed inside a treatment tank.
 This process provides highly accurate selective surface finishes.
 The desired surface finish is obtained by using MMP only on those areas where that particular finish is required.
 MMP begins with a detailed analysis of the surface state of the item to be treated to establish the processing parameters required to meet the customer’s objectives.
 MMP can finely distinguish and selectively apply different primary roughness, secondary roughness and waviness profiles to surfaces.
 This process has selective application and is ideal for projects requiring precision tolerance finishing to a large number of parts, as well as parts with internal passages that cannot be reached by an alternate method.

 CNC finishing permits high quality contoured milling applications to achieve tight tolerances.
 Detail-oriented precision can be accomplished with 3-axis, 5-axis and 6-axis CNC lathes.
-Conventional fixed headstock and Swiss-style CNC lathes can be utilized to support complex operations such as cross drilling and cross tapping, cross milling and slotting, C-axis milling and off-center work.
+Conventional fixed headstock and Swiss-style CNC lathes can be utilized to support complex operations such as cross drilling and cross tapping, cross milling and slotting as well as C-axis milling and off-center work.
 Proper fixturing can yield tolerances as tight as 1 micron or (.00004”).
 Should this post processing option be desired, pre-build planning is required to add sufficient material to machined features and surfaces so that tolerances can be met.

 The advantages of DMLS are numerous.
 DMLS is perfect for projects that require design freedom and rapid parts.
 Parts with undercuts, draft angles, cavities, tooling, jigs, rotors, fixtures and impellers are some of the pieces that can be made using DMLS.
 Additionally, multiple pieces such as mountings, sectioned parts and fasteners can be streamlined into a single part.
 DMLS has been particularly advantageous to the aerospace industry because it allows parts to be produced that were previously impossible to manufacture.

-Direct Metal Laser Sintering was created by the Munich, Germany firm EOS.
+Direct Metal Laser Sintering was created by the German firm EOS.
 The timeline of DMLS is as follows: